dj-wasabi/vagrant-kubernetes/README.md

 vagrant up
 ```

-Once booted, use the following command to logon to the control node:
+Once everything is booted, use the following command to logon to the control node:

 ```sh
 vagrant ssh control
 ```

 You should be able to run `kubectl get nodes` now.

+## Examples

+In the `examples` directory, you can find some example questions that you can use to get familiar with Kubernetes.

 ## Credits